sushmavankayala/data-512-homework_4/README.md

 3. [particulate_AQI_1964-2024.csv](generated_files/intermediate/particulate_AQI_1964-2024.csv): Contains the response from EPA AQI API call for fetching daily summaries of particulate pollutants.
 This is created by [3_data_cleaning.ipynb](3_data_cleaning.ipynb)
 4. [yearly_weighted_aqi_1964-2024.csv](generated_files/intermediate/yearly_weighted_aqi_1964-2024.csv): Contains the yearly AQI estimates at Stockton, CA that was calculated by aggregating daily summaries received from multiple monitoring stations.
 This is created by [4_smoke_estimates.ipynb](4_smoke_estimates.ipynb)
 5. [smoke_estimates_1964-2024.csv](generated_files/intermediate/smoke_estimates_1964-2024.csv): Contains the yearly smoke estimates at Stockton, CA that were calculated using the wildland fire information like area burnt, distance from city, etc.

+## Considerations and Limitations

+1. Missing data
+    - While fetching the AQI data, we noticed that the particulate data was missing for a few years, but gaseous data was present.
+This might skew our AQI estimates that were calculated by aggregating the AQI values per pollutant.
+    - In the daily summary fetched from AQI API, we notice that about 20% of the records had missing AQI.
+We proceeded with the analysis by dropping these values, but we might want to look at options to infer the AQI values by some other means
+    - Though we wanted to analyse wildfire data till 2024, I could only find wildland fires till 2020.
+We might want to look for other sources to get information about wildfires for these years
+2. Error handling
+    - The shortest distance calculation failed for a few wildfires.
+Since the number was very small in comparision to the actual dataset, these wildfires were dropped.
+We might want to look at ways in which the calculation can be performed for these wildland fires.
+3. Smoke estimate calculation
+    - The formula used for calculating smoke estimates was created based on generic understanding of what might cause smoke.
+There are a lot of other nuanced factors that can be considered like wind direction, shape of the wildland fire, duration of the fire, etc. I decided to go ahead with my estimate since I saw a decent correlation between smoke estimate and AQI.
+That being said, someone with more domain knowledge might be able to come up with better formula for smoke estimate.